good annuity

 A Good Annuity in a Brokerage Account, a Pre-Tax Account, or a Roth?

 You can buy SPIAs in both qualified and non-qualified accounts.
-The difference will be taxation of the income stream.
+The difference is the income stream’s taxation.
 This gets complicated quickly, but remember that pre-tax retirement accounts will always be fully taxable.

 With a brokerage SPIA, only part of the income is taxable annually.
 Eventually (hopefully), you get your basis (that is, your original investment) back, and then the pure “growth” becomes fully taxable from then on.
 The insurance company calculates an exclusion ratio for you, which dictates how much you must pay each year in taxes.
 You don’t have to do the math, but taxation can get complicated.